PAIDiPaidThis.com

 Do I need a party wall agreement for a dormer?

 If the dormer or its supporting steel sits on a wall you share with a neighbour, a party wall agreement is often needed.
-It is a legal step separate from planning, so speak to your neighbour and sort the paperwork before the builders arrive.
+It is a legal step separate from planning, so speak to your neighbour and sort the paperwork before the builders arrive, since a late start on this can hold up the whole job.

 Does a dormer add value to a house?

 A dormer that turns unused roof space into a proper double bedroom, especially with an ensuite, tends to be well received by buyers.
-The prices below show what people are paying, which helps you judge whether the spend stacks up against local house values.
+The prices below show what people are paying, which helps you judge whether the spend stacks up against local house values before you commit.